 You may have heard these stories.
 You might have a few of your own.
 Steve Jobs is the sort of cultural figure for whom stories abound.
 We tell tales about him the way cowboys talk about Pecos Bill.
 His life has taken on a mythic status.

 Calling him eccentric would be an understatement.

 And the mythology around Jobs has only grown more extreme since his passing.
 This Friday, almost two years after Jobs’ death, the Jobs biopic, which stars Ashton Kutcher, will bring the innovator’s legacy back into the spotlight.

-What was it about Jobs, and others like him, who carry the “burden of genius” that makes them so influential and yet so hard to understand?
+But what was it about Jobs, and others like him, who carry the “burden of genius” that makes them so influential and yet so hard to understand?
 Furthermore, why are people like Jobs with such apparent talent often so difficult to work with?

 Certainly, part of the answer has to do with structural issues.
 There can be all sorts of reasons why smart people are tough to work with, including a bad industry fit, the pace of the company and whether the person has been given the tools they need to create and produce.
 It’s tough to imagine Steve Jobs would have been as successful had he landed in the drywall industry.

 We can also point to our culture of celebrity and promotion for an individual’s abilities regardless of their output.
 We like to elevate the person without taking a critical eye towards their creations.
 We do what we can to discount character flaws and humanize accomplishments, which allows us to feel like we can scale the same heights.

 The critical distinction, however, is found in the expectations gap between people like Jobs and everyone else.

 Specifically, it was Jobs’ obsessive drive to see a project through to its perfect completion that created the biggest and most frequent point of agitation with his colleagues.
 Steve Jobs was a man determined to set the bar superhumanly high, and he felt any who could not attain to its height were either not committed enough.